-Figure 5: Value of Liabilities of Investment Firms during 2003-2016
+Figure 5: Value of Liabilities of Investment Firms during 2003-2016 Note: Average values per year.

 We want to visualize more clearly the funding structure of our firms.
 On this purpose, we approximate the total financing sources of the firms by summing repos, deposits, debt (excluded from repos), equity, and trust preferred securities.
 Afterwards, we calculate the percentage weight of each item over the sum of the liabilities we just listed.
 Figure 6 plots the broad composition of the capital structure of our firms along year-quarters.
 Despite reporting data with a quarterly frequency, we cannot identify evident changes.
-In particular, the value of repos has only slightly diminished during the last years of observation, with respect to the precrisis.
+In particular, the value of repos has only slightly diminished during the last years of observation, with respect to the pre-crisis.

-Figure 6: Value of the Liabilities inside Investment Firms 2003q1-2016q2
+Figure 6: Value of the Liabilities inside Investment Firms 2003q1-2016q2 Note: Average values per quarter.

-We just discovered that, the role of repos on the companies ́ capital structures hasn't varied strongly.
+We just discovered that, the role of repos on the companies' capital structures has not varied strongly.
 In order to stress more this view, we further broadly decompose the firm total debt.
 More specifically, we calculate the relative weight on debt, for: repos, senior debt (excluded from repos), and subordinated debt.
 Total debt is net of deposits.
 Senior debt (at the net of repos) includes other obligations as loans, notes payable, bonds, short term borrowings, and other notes payables.
 Subordinated debt is made by all those claims which, in the event of liquidation, dissolution, bankruptcy, or reorganization, are junior to all other obligations, primarily to deposits and senior debt.
-From Figure 7 emerges that, after 2010 the weight of repos over debt is overall lower than before and within the crisis.6 The gap in the two periods though, is not remarkable.
+From Figure 7 emerges that, after 2010 the weight of repos over debt is overall lower than before and within the crisis.2 The gap in the two periods though, is not remarkable.
 More evident is that, brokers/dealers have recently less subordinated debt than they had before the crisis.